Homosexuality and Christian denominations

 ||2000-MAY-20: NY, VT, NJ: Tampa Bay, Charlotte and San

-Joaquin have filed overtures to this year's General Assembly
+Joaquin filed overtures to this year's General Assembly

-seeking to amend the constitution to prohibit same-sex unions.
+seeking to amend the constitution to prohibit same-sex union ceremonies.
 5

 - News summary, Religion Today 1999-FEB-1